ldeend/Dee-Data-Science-Portfolio/README.md

 Here is an outline of how this repository will be organized:

-- `EDA/` – Exploratory data analysis projects
+- `EDA` – Exploratory data analysis projects
-- `Visualizations/` – Data visualizations
+- `Visualizations` – Data visualizations
-- `Models/` – Statistical and machine learning models
+- `Models` – Statistical and machine learning models

 For each project, there will be a detailed README that includes the dataset, methodology, results, insights, and steps for reproducibility.